-A solicitation for services under a State contract valued at \$100,000 or more may be subject to Title 18, State Finance and Procurement Article, Annotated Code of Maryland.
-Additional information regarding the State's wage requirement is contained in the following section entitled Living Wage Requirements for Service Contracts.
-If the Bidder fails to complete and submit the required Living Wage documentation, the State may determine a Bidder to be not responsible.
+A State contract for services valued at \$100,000 or more may be subject to Title 18, State Finance and Procurement Article, Annotated Code of Maryland.
+Additional information regarding the State's Living Wage requirement is contained below and in the following section entitled Living Wage Requirements for Service Contracts.

 Contractors and Subcontractors subject to the Living Wage Law shall pay each covered employee at least \$13.39 per hour, if State contract services valued at 50% or more of the total value of the contract are performed in the Tier 1 Area.
-If State contract services valued at 50% or more of the total value are performed in the Tier 2 Area, a Bidder shall pay each covered employee at least \$10.06 per hour.
+If State contract services valued at 50% or more of the total contract value are performed in the Tier 2 Area, an Offeror shall pay each covered employee at least \$10.06 per hour.
 The specific Living Wage rate is determined by whether a majority of services take place in a Tier 1 Area or Tier 2 Area of the State.
 The Tier 1 Area includes Montgomery, Prince George's, Howard, Anne Arundel, and Baltimore Counties, and Baltimore City.
 The Tier 2 Area includes any county in the State not included in the Tier 1 Area.
 If the employees who perform the services are not located in the State, the head of the unit responsible for a State contract pursuant to \$18-102 (d) shall assign the tier based upon where the recipients of the services are located.